ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: active_load_iol

+        Specifies the current that the DUT sinks from the active load while outputting a voltage below VCOM.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.
             You can specify a subset of repeated capabilities using the Python index notation on an